Japanese Model train manufacturers

 A few model shops and individuals have taken the plunge and can supply Japanese models outside Japan.
 Most of them are located in Australia, the USA or the UK.
 Most run a mail order service.

-In Germany you can get Japanese railway models from Japan Model Railways.
+In Germany you can get Japanese railway models from DM-Toys.
 Open to everyone.
 Highly recommended!
 Shop specialises in Tomix and Micro Ace, but can supply all other makes on request.
 A 'brick & mortar' shop is open from May 11th 2002 in Kamen, Germany.
 Well worth a visit!

 Adrian Cybriwsky offers a service on eBay He is specialised in used (better said: pre-owned) models.
 More details on his site